New Brighton, New Zealand: Trolley buses

 Over time, the North Beach route proved uneconomic, mainly due to the poor state of the track not enabling the trams to compete with the private Inter City Motors' buses which ran along the same route.
 The tramline was closed in 1931, with a new electric trolley bus service commencing in its place.
 The bus company was eventually purchased by the board in 1935, allowing the Board to have a monopoly on that route.

 The fate of the main New Brighton tramway line followed that of the economy.
-The Great Depression of the 1930s caused a decline in patronage, but increased during WWII due to the restrictions placed on other forms of motorised transport.
+The Great Depression of the 1930s caused a decline in patronage, but increased during World War II due to the restrictions placed on other forms of motorised transport.
 By the late 1940s, the growth of the Christchurch urban and suburban areas, along with increased rates of car ownership meant that the trams were no longer the best mode for public transport.
 In a process lasting from 1947 to 1951, the Christchurch Transport Board made a series of decisions to phase out the trams, and replace them with diesel-powered buses.